MahlatseBaholo/eBlocks_DataEngineer_Assessment/README.md

 On the day ofBlackFriday, you realize that you have a large number of orders, explain how you would make changes to your data engineering architecture to be more robust, scalable, reliable and real time.

 1. What technologies would you use?

+   Ingestion Layer: Azure Event Hubs

+   Processing Layer: Azure Databricks

+   Storage Layer: Azure Database for MySQL Server, Azure Cosmos DB

+   Analytics Layer: Power BI

+   Monitoring: Azure Monitor

+   Security: Azure Managed Indenties, Azure Key Vault

-2. Why would you choose these technologies?
+3. Why would you choose these technologies?

-3. What data patterns would you use ?
+5. What data patterns would you use ?

 # Order Analysis